scoconno/scoconno.github.io/mind/dualism/notes.md

 Beliefs about his functions:
 :   He takes nourishment, moves, senses, and thinks.

 Many of these beliefs can be doubted.
 An evil demon could trick him into thinking he has a body when in fact he does not.
 An evil demon could trick him into thinking that he really moves when in fact he does not.
 But Descartes thinks that some beliefs cannot be doubted.
-Namely, he cannot doubt that he is a being that thinks, i.e., the Evil Demon  could never deceive one into thinking that one doesn’t think, or into thinking that one thinks when one doesn’t, in fact, think.
-But what is thinking?
+Namely, he cannot doubt that he is a being that thinks, i.e., the evil demon  could never deceive one into thinking that one doesn’t think, or into thinking that one thinks when one doesn’t, in fact, think.

-Descartes claims that thinking involves doubting, understanding, affirming, refusing to affirm, desiring, having mental images, being aware of what comes from senses (even if the senses are being deceived).
+Since we can be certain that we think, we might also be certain about some facts about thinking.
+For instance, Descartes claims that thinking involves doubting, understanding, affirming, refusing to affirm, desiring, having mental images, being aware of what comes from senses (even if the senses are being deceived).
+If we are certain that we think, then we can be certain that we do all the things that are involved in thinking.
 Thus, Descartes claims that he knows that he exists, he thinks, and that he affirms, desires, and so on.

 ## Substance Dualism Again

 Descartes' “cogito” argument, “I think, therefore I exist”, convinces him that he can be absolutely certain that he exists and that he is “A thinking thing”, “a thing that doubts, understands, affirms, denies, is willing, is unwilling, and also imagines and has sensory perceptions.”
-Since he knows he is a thinking being, he now asks whether this thinking being could be identical to a body, i.e., is it his body that is thinking or is his mind a separate substance from his body.
+Since he knows he is a thinking being, he now asks whether this thinking being could be identical to a body, i.e., is it his body that is thinking or is his mind a separate substance from his body?
 He will argue that a thinking thing cannot be identical to a body and so will conclude that that the body and mind are distinct from one another.
 All of his arguments turn on identifying some feature that the mind has but the body does not.
 In general: To show that X ≠ Y, all we need do is find a single property P such that X has P but Y lacks it, or Y has P but X lacks it.
-Such a property P can be called a differential property for X and Y.
+Such a property P can be called a differential property for X and Y. Refer to the textbook for a full discussion of the argument below.

 #### Argument 1